 Looking for a challenging wilderness hike in northern Nova Scotia?
 Rogart Mountain offers rugged terrain, expansive views, gorgeous hardwood forest, and an elegant waterfall.

 Rogart Mountain Trail is a rigorous 6.2-kilometre forest hike near Earltown in northern Nova Scotia.
 The loop trail takes you through stands of mixed-wood, conifer, sugar maple, and stunted beech forest and features streams, a lovely waterfall, views of the Cobequid Hills, and settlers’ abandoned stone foundations.
-The trailhead is off Highway 311, at the parking lot of Sugar Moon Farm, one of Nova Scotia’s premier maple syrup operations.
+The trailhead is at the parking lot of Sugar Moon Farm, one of Nova Scotia’s premier maple syrup operations.
+From Earltown, drive about 1 kilometre south on Hwy 311, turn right onto Alex MacDonald Road, drive about 1 kilometre, and turn left into the Sugar Moon Farm parking lot.
 (Tap on photos to enlarge.)

 I’ve hiked Rogart Mountain several times and have run it once.
 This past spring, I hiked it again with my good friend, Dianne Jefferson.
 We started out at 0830, the air fresh and clean, the woods around us wet from overnight rain.
-The first trail section led us gently southwestward, upslope through stands of mixed forest and past a stone wall known as Bonesetter’s Wall, named for a Scottish immigrant, Peter Murray, who set both human and horse bones.
+The first trail section led us gently southwestward, upslope through stands of mixed forest and past a stone wall known as Bonesetter’s Wall, named for a Scottish immigrant, Peter Murray, who set bones of both humans and horses.
 Past the wall, we traced a hillside and then descended into the spruce-shaded ravine of New Portugal Brook, where graceful bunchberry flowers lit the forest floor like white stars.

 We followed the brook westward and then left it to begin the steep ascent of Rogart Mountain, pausing at Andrew’s Plateau—formerly the fields and pastures of Scottish settlers Andrew and Margaret Murray and family—to gaze out over the hills.